 This particular neighborhood is known as Boys Town, a predominately LGBTQ neighborhood, and to describe the aura (California is rubbing off on me) is hard to put into words, but the best word I can think of is acceptance.

 Walking down the street, I had two different gay men tell me I looked GORGEOUS, HONEY.
 Honestly, that was the best compliment I have probably ever received.

 For this mom of two, who has bags under her eyes, cellulite on my thighs, and anxiety-like none other, I left LA feeling better about myself.

 Over the course of two hours on our last night, we got into a gay bar, danced with amazing human beings that never questioned our being there, met three guys whom I am now friends with on Instagram, and left hugging like we’ve been friends forever.

-That up there is the reason we went to California on our trip.
+That up there is the reason we went to California.
 I would go to the ends of the Earth for my girls, or at least, the other side of the United States.

-Someday, when Anna is working full time, is married, or maybe rocking her babies, she will think about this trip and smile.
-Maybe even tell her children about the time their grandma ran down Santa Monica Blvd. barefoot, laughing, hugging strangers, and being in the moment.
+Someday, when Anna is working full time, married, or maybe rocking her babies, she will think about this trip and smile.
+Maybe even tell her children about the time their grandma ran down Santa Monica Blvd. barefoot alongside her, laughing, hugging strangers, and being in the moment.